TyPR124/critirs/Safety.md

 A Rust thread may terminate early via panic.
 Panic may either unwind the stack while other threads continue to run, or abort the program and all threads.
 Therefore, we are only concerned with the unwinding panic.

 The EnteredSection returned from all successful Enter or TryEnter calls automatically calls Leave.
 It will get dropped during unwind, ensuring no thread terminates without leaving the critical section.

-TODO: Track poisoning of CriticalSection, CriticalStatic + remember CriticalStatus is susceptable to poison in init_once.
+It set a poison flag which future callers can check.

 ## Deletion